Pine Forest High School

 Pine Forest High is located on Longleaf Drive in a cluster of education buildings.

 Athletics

 Pine Forest won the USA Today High School Football National Championship in 1988 (and the Class 5A state championship) after compiling a 13-0 record, becoming the first Florida team to win the award The Eagles also won the 5A state championship in 1987 and the 4A state championship in 2000.
-Three former Eagles now play in the NFL: Mike Johnson of the Atlanta Falcons, George Selvie of the Dallas Cowboys, and Alfred Morris formerly a Redskin and a Cowboy currently.
+Three former Eagles have played in the NFL: Mike Johnson of the Atlanta Falcons, George Selvie of the Dallas Cowboys, 2x Pro Bowl (2013 & 2014) Alfred Morris and active player 2x Pro Bowl Devon Witherspoon (Seahawks).

 Pine Forest Women's Track and Field team won back to back Florida 3A State Championships in 2010 and 2011.

 The mascot is the eagle, and the colors are red, white, and blue.
 The fight song is Hoorah for Eagles a rendition of Hooray for Auburn!!

 The original fight song was a version of Ghost Riders.